Glendora, California: Television

 KGLN TV is a public-access channel under the exclusive editorial control of the City of Glendora.
 By law, programming and information appearing on this channel is limited to City-originated programming of Public Meetings, City-sponsored events/activities, City-originated information, and the California legislative network live cablecast for a portion of each program day.

 News media

-The San Gabriel Valley Tribune, based in Monrovia, provides mainstream news coverage for Glendora. and surrounding "Foothill cities."
-The Tribune carries a list of current articles as well as a history of articles concerning the City of Glendora and cities immediately surrounding the City of Glendora.
+San Gabriel Valley Tribune based in Monrovia, provides mainstream news coverage for Glendora and surrounding foothill communities.